Harshan1823/Harshan1823/README.md

 ## Profesional Experience

-- Applied Scientist Intern, Amazon RME: Implemented a variational auto-encoder to achieve 87% accuracy in detecting critical flaws in sensor data and automated work order categorization using LLMs, saving 200+ hours per week.
-Led inter-team collaboration to productionize a system for detecting refrigeration failures, preventing shutdowns and protecting $10M+ worth of products.
+- **Applied Scientist Intern, Amazon RME:** Enhanced an alerting system using non-parametric thresholding, increasing accuracy from 62% to 82% and improving false work order identification by 74%.
+Led inter-team collaboration to productionize a critical refrigeration failure detection system, protecting $10M worth of products.
+Implemented a SQL sub-module that boosted transformation performance by 37%, streamlining ETL processes.

-- Data Engineer, Quincy Credit Union: Automated data pipelines using Airflow and Spark SQL, reducing extraction time by 80%, and designed CI/CD pipelines for real-time transformations, enabling informed decision-making through live dashboards.
+- **Data Engineer, Quincy Credit Union:** Automated data pipelines using Airflow and Spark SQL, reducing extraction time by 80%, and designed CI/CD pipelines for real-time transformations, enabling informed decision-making through live dashboards.

-- Research Assistant, Northeastern University: Led a project utilizing LLaMA and Mixture of Experts architectures to improve abstract generation, achieving a 20% increase in quality.
+- **Research Assistant, Northeastern University:** Led a project utilizing LLaMA and Mixture of Experts architectures to improve abstract generation, achieving a 20% increase in quality.
 Conducted road safety research, developing data-driven solutions to potentially reduce traffic accidents by 25%.

-- Data Scientist, Virtusa: Leveraged SageMaker for custom ML and DL model training on EMR and EHR data, improving recall by 1.45%.
-Developed interactive BI dashboards, enhancing clinic decision-making by 25%, and optimized ETL pipelines to reduce data migration time by 20%.
+- **Data Scientist, Virtusa:** Implemented custom ML and DL models on EMR and EHR data using SageMaker, improving recall by 1.45%.
+Developed ETL pipelines and interactive BI dashboards, leading to a 25% improvement in decision-making.
+Designed a clustering solution to automate patient scheduling, eliminating 40 hours of manual work weekly.
+Reduced data migration time by 20% through optimized query techniques.

 ## Currently Working On

 1. **[TagMyCompaint](https://github.com/Harshan1823/complaintTag):** Our project aims to streamline complaint resolution by automatically categorizing consumer complaints using a hybrid approach that combines fine-tuned DistilBERT for product and issue classification with traditional machine learning models for sub-products and sub-issues.
 This reduces manual errors and enhances routing efficiency, ensuring faster complaint handling.